pingcap/tiflow/README_Engine.md

-# dataflow engine
+# Tiflow engine

 ## Introduction

-This repo implements a new prototype of distributed task scheduler.
+This repo implements a new engine of distributed task scheduler.

-### ServerMaster
+### Master

 Master is set to process the requests from outside and to schedule and dispatch tasks.